Stranding $\mathfrak{sl}_n$ webs: Relation arguments

-\begin{proof} If either $r=0$ or $s=0$, the right hand side of Equation \ref{eqn:Fontaine square switch general} has only one term and the two graphs differ by edge flips.
-If $r=s=1$, this is exactly the square switch relation on Fontaine webs from Theorem \ref{thm:Fontaine relations}.
+\begin{proof}[Proof of Corollary~\ref{cor:generalized square switch}] If either $r=0$ or $s=0$, the right hand side of Equation \ref{eqn:Fontaine square switch general} has only one term and the two graphs differ by edge flips.
+If $r=s=1$, this is exactly the square switch relation on untagged webs from Theorem \ref{thm:Fontaine relations}.
 Now assume for some $m\geq 3$ the relation holds for all $r+s< m$ (and anytime $r=0$ or $s=0$).
 Consider a case where $r+s=m$, $r\neq 0$, and $s\neq 0$.
 Say $s\geq r$, and observe $s\geq 2$.
 To save space in the calculations below, we suppress all but the horizontal edge weights and assume vertical edges are directed upwards.

-The square removal relation on Fontaine webs, the inductive hypothesis, and some careful quantum integer computations yield:
+The square removal relation on untagged webs, the inductive hypothesis, and some careful quantum integer computations yield:

 \end{proof}